LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

    entity
       Generic name for Logtalk compilation units: :term:`objects <object>`, :term:`categories <category>`, and :term:`protocols <protocol>`.
-      Entities share a single namespace (i.e. entity identifiers must be unique).
+      Entities share a single namespace (i.e. entity :term:`identifiers <identity>` must be unique).

    parametric entity
-      An :term:`object` or :term:`category` whose identifier is a compound term containing free variables that can be used to parameterize the entity predicates.
+      An :term:`object` or :term:`category` whose :term:`identifier <identity>`
+      is a compound term possibly containing free variables that can be used to parameterize the entity predicates.
 Parameters are *logical variables* implicitly shared by all the entity clauses.
+Note that the identifier of a parametric entity is its functor, irrespective of the possible values of its arguments (e.g. ``foo(bar)`` and ``foo(baz)`` are different parameterizations of the same parametric entity, ``foo/1``).

    event
       The sending of a :term:`message` to an object.
 An event can be